hanami/hanami/CONTRIBUTING.md

 - Depend on matching minor version of hanami-cli (a version spec of `"~> 2.2.1"` instead of `"~> 2.2"`).
 This ensures that future bumps to the minor version of hanami-cli will not be inadvertently installed on user machines (@timriley in #1471)
 ```

-Feel free to take inspiration from other changelog for how you format your own.
+Feel free to take inspiration from existing changelog entries for how you format your own.

 ### API docs